Tech-Tac/context-menu/README.md

 - `header`: If true, the item acts as a header
 - `separator`: If true, the item acts as a separator and ignores all other properties.

 This project is still in it's beginnings, And so am I!
-So help me learn by contributing in this project!
+So help me learn by contributing to this project!